haml/haml/FAQ.md

 ### Why is my markup indented properly in development mode, but not in production?
 {#q-indentation-in-production}

-To improve performance, Haml defaults to {file:HAML_REFERENCE.md#ugly-option "ugly" mode} in Rails apps running in production.
+To improve performance, Haml defaults to {Haml::Options#ugly "ugly" mode} in Rails apps running in production.

 ### How do I put a punctuation mark after an element, like "`I like <strong>cake</strong>!`"?
 {#q-punctuation}